The Troubled Empire

 The Troubled Empire: China in the Yuan and Ming Dynasties is a history book about life and events in China in the Yuan and Ming dynasties, between the Mongol invasion of the Confucian empire in the 1270s and the invasion by the Manchu from the Eurasian Steppe, following extreme cold and drought in the 1630s.

 The book is written by Timothy Brook, a distinguished Canadian historian who specializes in the study of China (Sinology).

 Synopsis

+The book explores how periods of climate cooling affected the stability of Yuan and Ming China.